 Deductibles range from $4,500 to $21,000 of incurred costs, and the deductible also GROWS with inflation.

 The 80/20 co-insurance means the policy pays only 80 percent up to the monthly benefit.

-It is typically sold without guaranteed inflation (like 3% compounded) but rather with future purchase options since the price is much lower without guaranteed inflation benefits.
+Remember, New York Life is typically sold without guaranteed inflation (like 3% compounded) but rather with future purchase options (or no inflation at all) since the price is much lower without guaranteed inflation benefits.
 However, options stop at age 70 and are not available at the time of claim.
 Plus, NY Life charges for the extra purchased benefit at your attained age – so the premium increases each time you purchase and gets more expensive over time.